Ratio Calculator | Financial Analysis Tools | LetCalculate

 Financial ratios are quantitative measures derived from a company's financial statements that provide insights into various aspects of its performance, financial health, and efficiency.
 These ratios are essential tools for investors, creditors, and management to evaluate a company's past performance, current condition, and future prospects.
 By comparing different financial metrics, ratio analysis helps identify trends, strengths, and weaknesses that might not be apparent from reviewing financial statements alone.

-Financial ratios can be categorized into several main types, each serving a specific analytical purpose:
+Financial ratios can be categorized into several main types, each serving a specific analytical purpose.
+Understanding these categories is essential for effective financial analysis and decision-making.

 Liquidity Ratios